Kometa-Team/ImageMaid/README.md

 ## Global Options

-Plex Image Cleanup has multiple Global Options to change how it runs these are set in 3 different ways listed in priority order:
+ImageMaid has multiple Global Options to change how it runs these are set in 3 different ways listed in priority order:

 1. Setting the Environment Variable.